envoamr/crypto-transactions/README.md

 ## Conclusion

 To revisit the goal of this project, which is to assess the correlation between transaction data and cryptocurrency market data, two findings were observed:
-1. There doesn't appear to be a consistent relationship between the number of transactions made in a day and the number of market trades on the same day.
-For example, on January 24, February 6, and March 2, there were spikes in market trades without a corresponding spike in the number of transactions.
-Similarly, on February 10, February 26, and March 15, there were spikes in the number of transactions but no significant spike in market trades.
+1. While there are days with high transaction counts, there are also days with high market trade counts.
+These two metrics do not consistently correlate.
+For example, some days with high market trade counts, such as January 24th, do not have high transaction counts.
+Likewise, some days with high transaction counts, such as February 10th, do not have high market trade counts.
-2. There does seem to be a relationship between the total transaction amount and the total market volume traded on a given day.
-Both saw spikes on January 24, February 6, and March 1.
-On the other hand, on January 15, January 29, and March 18, both the total transaction amount and the market volume saw slight dips in their totals and volume.
+2. However, the total transaction amount and the total market volume traded do seem to correlate.
+For example, on January 24th, February 6th, and March 1st, both metrics saw spikes.
+Similarly, on January 15th, January 29th, and March 18th, both metrics saw dips.